 How do we know that different options for action are compared fairly?

 What’s the likelihood that gains will actually be less than predicted?

 Good-looking projected results alone do not address these questions.
 And, for most critical audiences, they do not “make” the case.

 A strong case anticipates questions like these by conveying self-evident validity.
 Putting your cost model and benefits rationale in the case report, for instance, removes doubts about the completeness of cost coverage or the legitimacy of benefits.
 A proper risk-sensitivity analysis helps assure your audience that uncertainty is minimized and all the important risks are known and measured.
 For more on building these elements into your case, see Business Case Essentials.

 We are now working with an energy company in the US Midwest that is now in the fourth year of a two-year of an ERP (Enterprise Resource Planning system) initiative.
 Four years ago, they decided to move the company’s different software systems to a single integrated system from a leading ERP vendor.
 The sales proposal came with a strong “business case.”
 The case projected payback in 18 months and a four-year ROI of over 240%.

 Now, four years later, the company has yet to see a positive ROI on its investment.
 To date, this ERP system has been twice as costly as first expected.
 Why?

-Among other things, the business case assumed that integration, installation, and “roll over” to the new system would go smoothly.
+Among other things, the business case assumed that integration, installation, and rollover to the new system would go smoothly.
 It didn’t.
 The ERP system comes, for instance, with a steep learning curve for users.
 It took much longer than expected to build user proficiency.
-The firm engage in serious process analysis and process changes, in order to take advantage of ERP system capabilities.
+The firm engages in serious process analysis and process changes, in order to take advantage of ERP system capabilities.
 That should have been anticipated but it wasn’t.
-And the company’s “home grown” software environment did not cooperate with the new system during phase-in of individual ERP modules, as they had hoped.
+And the company’s “home-grown” software environment did not cooperate with the new system during the phase-in of individual ERP modules, as they had hoped.